Cybersecurity and hybrid cloud: 5 Things asset managers must know

 You should also stay up-to-date on the latest vulnerabilities associated with different open-source technologies and ensure that additional security patches or updates are applied as soon as possible.
 It is best to implement continuous monitoring solutions like IT asset management software (ITAM) with cybersecurity capabilities to detect any malicious activity associated with open-source technology usage.

-Secure your hybrid cloud infrastructure with Virima
+Fortify your hybrid cloud security with Virima

 IT asset managers must consider several security considerations before deploying a hybrid cloud infrastructure.
 These considerations include securing access management, monitoring user behavior closely, regularly scanning for vulnerabilities, and adhering to compliance regulations.
 As cybersecurity and hybrid cloud infrastructure is spread over multiple clouds, it is crucial to use robust scanning technologies that can help you monitor it at all times.